 In November 1947, the United Nations recommended the partition of Palestine and the establishment of Arab and Jewish States.
 On 15 May 1948, Britain gave up her mandate.

 The British Army departed from Palestine leaving the Jews and the Arabs to fight it out in the war that followed.
-The campaign had cost 338 British lives.
+The campaign had cost around 750 British military and police lives.

 The clasp ‘Palestine 1945-48’ was added to the General Service Medal and awarded to soldiers who served in Palestine between 27 September 1945 (the date a state of emergency was declared) and 30 June 1948 (when the last British troops departed).